kishor82/cron-service/README.md

 ### `handlers/`

 This directory contains handler functions that are executed when a job runs.
-Each handler is associated with a job in the `jobs.js` file.
+Each handler is associated with a job in the `jobs.ts` file.

-Example handler (`handlers/commonCronHandler.js`):
+Example handler (`handlers/commonCronHandler.ts`):

 ```
 module.exports = (message) => {